Alexander City Divorce Lawyers & Divorce Attorneys

 Our divorce attorneys regularly file divorces in Tallapoosa County and are a member of the Central Alabama Better Business Bureau.
 If you call our Alexander City divorce attorneys today, then we can answer any questions you may have, including helping to determine what courthouse to file your divorce in.

-Contested Divorce in Tallapoosa County AL
+Contested Divorces in Tallapoosa County

 If an uncontested divorce is not viable due to unresolved issues between you and your spouse, a contested divorce is your next option.
 This is when you file a divorce without any agreement being reached.
 You would file a Complaint and serve your spouse with it.
 In response, the spouse normally obtains an attorney and files a response.
 Hearings are set and the judge will ultimately decide your disagreements if the two of you cannot come to one on your own.